ntgptit/repeatwise/00_docs/01-business-analysis/use-cases/UC-001-user-registration.md

 ## 1. Brief Description

-User registers a new account in RepeatWise system using email and password.
+User registers a new account in RepeatWise system using email, optional username, and password.

 ## 2. Actors